-First piece in this nightmare of a series.
-I try to keep things in semi-chronological order in the timeline, but cannot promise that a few things won't be out of order in the future.
-I will try to give relative time frames for each chapter in conjunction with the last, though (tentative timelines, there, since I'm terrible with dates).
+First piece in this nightmare series.
+I try to keep things in a semi-chronological order in the timeline, but cannot promise this for every chapter in the future.
+I will give relative time frames for each chapter in conjunction with the last, though (tentative timelines, there, since I'm terrible with dates).

-In this one, Randall and Dalton have known each other for a little over a week.
+In this bit, Randall and Dalton have know each other for a little over a week.

 "I thought the whole point was to not embarrass your boyfriend."

 Randall rolled his eyes while adjusting the waistband of the orange jeans clinging to his skin; the current fashion object of Hymn's scrutiny.

 "He's not my boyfriend," he sighed before a thought popped in his head and he shot a smirk his flatmate's way.
 "At least not any more than Janet was your girlfriend."